ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 #### "The LS3 Grass Cache fails to download."
 You'll need to download this manually and put it in your downloads folder.
 The mirror for this file can be found here: [LS3 Grass Cache](https://drive.google.com/file/d/1XG9SvYF6i2B9rC6tFMGGNY1r1clL6pfs/view?usp=sharing)

+#### "Inconsequential NPCs Visual Overhaul fails to download."
+You'll need to download this manually and put it in your downloads folder.
+The mirror for this file can be found here: [INPCs Visual Overhaul](https://drive.google.com/file/d/1YM0lFTQdDh6P3JvEgWleOMb3adF_pQ_i/view?usp=sharing)

 ### Gameplay Issues
 #### "The Main Quest doesn't proceed after retrieving the Dragonstone."